-BTC Markets carefully assesses each request and only discloses customer information if the request is in accordance with the law.
-When responding to lawful requests for customer information from agencies, we aim never to interfere with our customers' legitimate use of our services.
+BTC Markets carefully assesses each request and only discloses customer information if in accordance with the law.
+When responding to lawful requests from agencies, we aim to never interfere with a customer's legitimate use of our services.

 We are prohibited from providing details of specific requests made by law enforcement or national security agencies.
 Additionally, BTC Markets does not want to jeopardise the work of these or other agencies.